karlaxnieves/support-git-delete-yespo/docs/Email/email-editor/how-add-table-emails.md

 <Image align="center" width="80% " src="https://files.readme.io/69774000c117f6beec8f4f3daaaf450e5454d827112ad9f5dce3b39256edf49a-image5.webp" />

 Once your table is ready, optimize it for mobile devices.
-For each structure, disable *Responsive structure*.
+For each structure, disable **Responsive structure**.
 This way, containers of the structure will be located in one row on mobile devices.

 <Image align="center" width="80% " src="https://files.readme.io/1e9ba3674be5492f1dabcb6101ec8f2048b095c4b9fd84926166463323e26569-image7.webp" />

-Go to *Appearance → Mobile formatting* and set the font size for the mobile version.
+Go to **Appearance → Mobile formatting** and set the font size for the mobile version.
 Most often, 14px is used for desktop versions, and 16px for mobile versions.
 For our template we select 14 pixels as this size is convenient for reading and keeps the original container display.

 <Image align="center" width="80% " src="https://files.readme.io/92aa88fe16962dc26d3edb05509a483053009b4cb195c71748712a8ac76222d3-Adding_a_Table_to_an_Email02.webp" />

-To see the email in both versions, click *View message.*
+To see the email in both versions, click **View message**.

 <Image align="center" width="80% " src="https://files.readme.io/485bfd78f8e3740b78e29f802013a104308b42a2d4d9c4aa009994737da94471-Adding_a_Table_to_an_Email03.webp" />